This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Parking: lots of parking available along the display ponds and under the trees

-Bathrooms: flush toilets available to the left of the bridge, vault toilets available in the hatchery parking lot
+Bathrooms: flush toilets available to the left of the bridge, vault toilets available in the hatchery parking lot.
+There is also now a public restroom in the main hatchery building.

 1 comment